byxorna/nn-learning-char-lstm/README.md

 http://machinelearningmastery.com/text-generation-lstm-recurrent-neural-networks-python-keras/

+NOTE: hallucination doesnt strictly speaking work yet.
+As of now, I have only gotten the network to spit out a trail of `"` or `the`.
+Need to dig in further...

 # Training

 `--input-dir` is used to read input text files in that directory to train on.
 No validation datasets are used; we train on everything to have the most data for character occurrence.
 Use `--model` to pick up where you left off training.